justinsalamon/melosynth/README.md

 >python melosynth.py ~/Documents/daisy3_melodia.csv
 ```

-This Will create a file called daisy3_melodia.wav in the same folder as the
+This will create a file called daisy3_melodia.wav in the same folder as the
 input file (~/Documents/) and use all the default parameter values for the
 synthesis.